 450AB AP Calculus BC (DC)◆^ Grades: 11-12 Credit: 1 Prerequisites: AP Calculus AB NCAA Approved Students taking this course should have an excelled mathematical background and be highly motivated to learn the materials.
 This is an Advanced Placement course that covers the concepts of a second semester college calculus course.
 Topics include differential equations, applications of integrals, advanced integration techniques, infinite series, parametric equations, polar coordinates, and vectors.
-TI-89 or TI-84 calculator required.
+TI-84 calculator required.
 Students can earn dual credit through UWO, as the content of AP Calculus BC aligns to UWO's Math 172 course.
 See page 10 for details about dual credit.
 451AB Calculus III (DC)◆^ Grades: 11-12 Credit: 1 Prerequisites: AP Calculus BC and a grade of C or better NCAA Approved Students taking this course should have an excellent mathematical background and be highly motivated to learn the material.
 This is the third semester of Calculus and builds on the concepts from AP Calculus BC.
 Topics include vectors in two and three dimensions, dot and cross products, lines, planes, vector functions and their differentiation and integration, multivariate differential and integral calculus, partial derivatives and their applications, gradients, multiple integrals, line and surface integrals, fundamental theorem of line integrals, Green's theorem, and Stokes' theorem.
 TI-84 calculator required.
-Students can earn dual credit through UWO, as the content aligns to UWO's Math 273 course.
-See page 10 for details about dual credit.
-455AB Statistics and Probability Grades: 11-12 Credit: 1 Prerequisites: Algebra II OR Honors Algebra II NCAA Approved This course provides tools for describing variability in data and making informed decisions.
+455AB Statistics and Probability Grades: 11-12 Credit: 1 Prerequisites: Algebra II NCAA Approved This course provides tools for describing variability in data and making informed decisions.
 Using the statistics, data is gathered, displayed, summarized, examined, and interpreted to discover patterns and deviations from patterns.
 Which statistics to compare, which plots to use, and what the results of a comparison might mean, depend on the question to be investigated.
 Also, rules of probability will be studied in order to find the chance occurrence of various events.
 This course is not a prerequisite for AP Statistics.
 It covers very similar concepts, so credit will not be given for both courses.
 A student must choose between one or the other.
 TI-84 calculator required.
-460AB 460ABA AP Statistics◆^ Grades: 10-12 Credit: 1 Prerequisites: Algebra II or Honors Algebra II NCAA Approved Students taking this course should have a strong work ethic with an interest in statistics.
+460AB AP Statistics◆^ Grades: 10-12 Credit: 1 Prerequisites: Algebra II NCAA Approved Students taking this course should have a strong work ethic with an interest in statistics.
 It is equivalent to a one semester introductory college statistics course.
 Topics covered include measures of central tendency, variation, rules of probability and probability distributions, the normal distribution, and normal curve.
 Confidence intervals and hypothesis testing are stressed in the second half of the course.
 Students may not receive credit for both AP Statistics and Statistics and Probability.
 They must choose one or the other.
 A considerable amount of writing is expected.
 TI-84 calculator is required.